Sandhya023/Django-Deployment/README.md

 ```
 pip install virtualenvwrapper-win
 ```
-## Then create a virtual environment for your project:
+## Then create a virtual environment for your project
 ```
 mkvirtualenv myproject
 ```